 Figure 1: Illustrative example of collider bias.
-A) A directed acyclic graph (DAG) illustrating definitions of a collider and a confounder with respect to a model analysing the association between an hypothesised risk factor and an outcome.
-Directed arrows indicate causal effects.
-B) A DAG representing the simple example presented in the main text.
-Academic ability and sporting ability each influence selection into a prestigious school.
-The dotted line indicates an induced correlation, as shown in (C), these traits are not correlated in the general population, but because they are selected for enrollment they become correlated when analysing only the selected individuals.
+A) A directed acyclic graph (DAG) illustrating a scenario in which collider bias would distort the estimate of the causal effect of the risk factor on the outcome.
+Directed arrows indicate causal effects and dotted lines indicate induced associations.
+Note that the risk factor and the outcome can be associated with sample selection indirectly (e.g. through unmeasured confounding variables), as shown in (B).
+The type of collider bias induced in graph (B) is sometimes referred to as M-bias.
+To illustrate the example in (A), consider academic ability and sporting ability to each influence selection into a prestigious school.
+As shown in (C), these traits are negibly correlated in the general population (blue dotted line), but because they are selected for enrollment they become strongly correlated when analysing only the selected individuals (red dotted line).